mathilderenversade/how-to-resize-virtualmachine-vmdk-to-vdi/README.md

 # how-to-transform-vmdk-to-vdi
-A simple tuto I made for my fellow dev colleagues at O'Clock on how to resize their virtual machines to increase their local storage
+A simple tuto I made for my fellow dev colleagues at O'Clock on how to resize their virtual machines to increase their local storage.
+Tuto language : french.

 OS on VM :
 "Linux Mint 18"